Abubutt/My100DaysOfCode/README.md

 # Day 9

 I learned about dictionaries and how to nest different structures in them.
 I applied this to a auction project.

+# Day 10

+I learned more about function, dictionaries, flags, and recursion.
+I applied this to a calculator project.